 When you buy an Option, you get your profit only when the momentum of the market is in your favor.
-In comparison, your option will lose value if the market is at the same level or it goes against you.
+In comparison, your option will lose value if the market is at the same level or if it goes against you.
 This means the probability of success is 33% when you are an option buyer.

 Whereas Options Selling is more profitable as compared to option buying.
 Because you are profitable in two out of three scenarios.

-Three Scenarios of stock market
+Three Scenarios of the stock market

 Scenario 1 – Bull Market